 Metal contaminants found in food can be classified into nutritional, non-nutritional, and toxicological consequences.
 Iron, zinc, copper and manganese are some of the metals that serve as micronutrients necessary in trace amounts for the normal physiological functions.
-But even these critical metals can be toxic at high MATS Center For Distance & Online Education, MATS University concentrations.
+But even these critical metals can be toxic at high MATS Centre for Distance and Online Education, MATS University Notes concentrations.
 Non-essential metals such as lead, mercury, cadmium, and arsenic, have no biologically active functions in the human body yet can result in adverse health effects at relatively low concentrations.